alermi/DrumSampler/README.md

 The samples and the latest build files can be downloaded from:
 https://drive.google.com/drive/folders/1Zf4qFwRMAtqTvOJloeQzLPFHFyJY2GXk?usp=sharing

+The program was written by me, Anı Lermi and the samples were recorded by Kaan Yazıcı and played by Uluç Değirmenci in Royal Conservatory in The Hague.

 Feel free to reach me at anilermi@gmail.com if you have any questions or concerns.

 ## How to run: